agrc/wfrc-wab-widgets/README.md

   },
   ```

+#### Configuration
+`pointZoomLevel` [number]
+The caching scale level that you would like the map to zoom to for points.
+Higher numbers are larger scales.

 ### Layer Selector
 This widget is an alternative to the out-of-the-box Basemap Gallery widget.
 It is a wrapper around the [AGRC Layer Selector widget](https://github.com/agrc-widgets/layer-selector).